-1. Probe concentration too high Reduce probe concentration to suggested levels: 10 cpm/mL for radiolabeled probes 1 pM for nonisotopically labeled DNA probes made by chemical labeling such as the Ambion Psoralen-Biotin.
+1. Probe concentration too Reduce probe concentration to suggested levels: high 106 cpm/mL for radiolabeled probes 1 pM for nonisotopically labeled DNA probes made by chemical labeling such as the Ambion Psoralen-Biotin.
 10 pM for nonisotopically labeled DNA probes made by enzymatic incorporation of nonisotopically labeled nucleotide 0.1 nM for nonisotopically labeled RNA probes 2.
-Hybridization/washing conditions not stringent enough Hybridization temperatures of 42°C for DNA probes and 68°C for RNA probes usually give excellent results; however, hybridization and/or washing conditions that are substantially below the optimum for a given probe can lead to substantial cross-hybridization.
+Hybridization/washing Hybridization temperatures of 42°C for DNA probes and 68°C for conditions not stringent RNA probes usually give excellent results; however, hybridization enough and/or washing conditions that are substantially below the optimum for a given probe can lead to substantial cross-hybridization.
 Hybridization conditions for some probes must be determined empirically.
-See sections $\underline{V.D}$ on page 32, and $\underline{V.E}$ on page 33, for more information.
-3. There are multiple targets in the RNA sample The message could be from a multigene family, be differentially pro- cessed, or the probe may have significant homology to related sequences.
+See sections V.D on page 34, and V.E on page 35, for more information.

+- 3. There are multiple targets in the RNA sample The message could be from a multigene family, be differentially processed, or the probe may have significant homology to related sequences.
 Redesign probe to avoid areas of high homology.
-Further optimize hybridization and/or washing conditions to enable discrimina- tion between related sequences.
+Further optimize hybridization and/or washing conditions to enable discrimination between related sequences.
 Decreasing probe concentration may help.
-Using double stranded probes may also help to differentiate between related sequences (Dyson, 1991) 4.
+Using double stranded probes may also help to differentiate between related sequences (Dyson, 1991) - 4.
 Probe contains too much non-homologous sequence Purify templates for random priming and nick translation by restriction digest and gel purification of the cDNA insert.
 Templates for primer extension and in vitro transcription must be linearized downstream of the insert to generate "run-off transcripts" containing as little vector sequence as possible.
 PCR generated probes should contain minimal intron or other non-homologous sequences.